jovillacrusis/derive/README.md

 * What parts of the site are interactive?

-The crowdsourcing link above is interactive and make sthe guest click on various illustration heads to read a text or quote.
+The crowdsourcing link above is interactive and make the guest click on various illustration heads to read a text or quote.

 * How do you feel about the site?
 Is it useful?
 Is it interesting?
 Is it beautiful?